-This article first appeared in the Summer 1985 issue of the Forward, currently the Christian Research Journal.
+This article first appeared in the Summer 1985 issue of Forward, currently the Christian Research Journal.
+The full PDF can be viewed by clicking here.
 For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org

 What is the New Age movement?
 Evidence of a new phase in evolution?
 Harbinger of the Antichrist?
 A passing fad?
 A conspiracy myth created by paranoid Christians?
 Or is it so amorphous and enigmatic that it is impossible to adequately characterize?
 The question posed by this article’s title has been a live one for Evanglicals over the past few years.
 Answers have varied widely, including, but not limited to, those given above.
 Discussions of the topic have frequently generated a great deal more heat than light.

 This article hopes to shed some good light on the subject, and in the process provide a Christian evaluation of some New Age teachings and claims.

 The New Age movement is not impossible to describe, just difficult.
 It is a complex sociological phenomenon not unlike the proverbial elephant discovered independently by three blind men: one came upon his leg and described him as a tree; another got hold of his trunk and likened him to a hose; the third stumbled onto his tail and insisted he was like a rope.
 Things that may be true about parts of the New Age movement are not necessarily true of the whole.

 The New Age movement is best understood as a network — or, to be more exact, a metanetwork (network of networks).

 What is a network?
 According to New Agers Jessica Lipnack and Jeffrey Stamps (who have provided a useful analysis in their book Networking), a network is an informal, loosely knit type of organization very different from other types of organizations:

 “Networks are composed of self-reliant and autonomous participants — people and organizations who simultaneously function as independent ‘wholes’ and as interdependent ‘parts’.”1